 It costs about 400 Yuen or USD 56 to live in a room for a month.
 The inhabitants are known as "The Rat Tribe."

-2. Beijing's New airport cost 12 Billion dollars
+2. Beijing built a new airport finished in 2019 cost 12 Billion dollars

 The second international airport for Beijing was proposed in 2008 when building an extension to the current international airport.
 With the growth of travel in China, the extension would be at capacity in only a few years after completion.
 In 2012, it reached 100 million passengers, which was over its total capacity of 83 million.